 In addition, as presented in the Disaster management and early warning section, some initiatives are proposing to make use of technologies such as Artificial Intelligence to do almost real-time fire monitoring (with delays lower than 1 min) and fast wildfire detection (with delays lower than 16 min) and download the relevant information to the ground.
 The readiness of the information, and capacity to download and/or broadcast it directly to stations on-the-move, close to the fire detection sites, will be key in how fast the fires are managed.

-3.1.6 Civil Protection and Security applications
+3.1.6 Intelligence, surveillance, and reconnaissance

-In addition to its socioeconomic advantages, satellite remote sensing also plays an important role in enhancing national and global security.
-Particularly in near-real-time applications, satellite data is indispensable for monitoring and responding to urgent security threats, illegal activities, and humanitarian crises.
-They enable governments, researchers and other organisations to monitor the movements of people and goods, and detect illegal activities, such as human trafficking, arms smuggling, and illegal migration.
+Satellite remote sensing plays an important role in enhancing national and global security.
+Particularly in near-real-time applications, satellite data is indispensable for monitoring and responding to urgent security threats, illegal activities, and crises.
+They enable monitoring of the movements of people and goods, and detect illegal activities, such as human trafficking, arms smuggling, and illegal migration.
+Additionally, satellite remote sensing is increasingly used for infrastructure monitoring—providing timely information on the status and integrity of critical assets such as transportation networks, energy facilities, and communications systems.
 The ability to access this data rapidly ensures that law enforcement and security agencies can act quickly to prevent security breaches before they escalate but also assist in rapid response and disaster relief operations.
-In conflict zones or regions affected by natural disasters, near-real-time satellite imagery is utilised by a multitude of organisations like the United Nations High Commissioner for Refugees (UNHCR) and the World Food Programme (WFP).
-As an example, WFP has a platform called PRISM (Platform for Real-time Impact and Situation Monitoring): a system that integrates satellite data on hazards like droughts and floods with socioeconomic vulnerability information.
-Some examples of uses of satellite data include: to facilitate humanitarian aid response (for instance, when UNHCR, after heavy rains flooded a refugee camp in Ethiopia, used satellite imagery analysis to assess the damage and integrate disaster risk analysis into site assessment for future crises), helping in looking for mass refugee movements, defining new sites for refugee’s camps (for instance, when UNHCR used satellite data to identify hidden water resources and select new camp locations for Sudanese refugees in eastern Chad), organising logistic response such as on-site food distribution, ensuring that displaced populations receive aid efficiently and deploying medical supplies to remote areas.
+Earth stations deployed worldwide facilitate a near-real time dissemination and processing of this data, potentially resulting in faster decision-making, efficient resource allocation, and a more effective response.

-Earth stations deployed worldwide facilitates a near-real time dissemination and processing of this data, potentially resulting in faster decision-making, efficient resource allocation, and a more effective humanitarian response.
+3.1.7 Sub-surface earth monitoring (such as resource exploration)

-3.2 Technical characteristics of the ground stations
+Resource exploration is a central application of sub-surface earth monitoring, where satellite remote sensing is used to identify minerals, hydrocarbons, and geothermal deposits for mining, oil, and gas operations.
+Hazard assessment is another important function, utilizing satellite data to detect voids, monitor landslides, evaluate seismic risks, and assess site amplification (all of which contribute to disaster preparedness and risk mitigation).
+Geological imaging enables the mapping of crustal and upper mantle structures and the analysis of shear-wave velocities at various scales to provide valuable insights into the composition and dynamics of the Earth's interior.
+Engineering and monitoring activities are also supported, with remote sensing facilitating geotechnical analysis, volcano monitoring, and fault mapping to enhance the safety and resilience of infrastructure and communities.

-3.2.1 Technical characteristics of the ground stations in the frequency range 7 190-7 250 MHz
+3.2 Technical characteristics of the earth stations

-[Editor’s Note: As SA.2488 provides characteristics for conducting sharing studies, a view was expressed that future contributions are welcome to qualify the difference between current and planned systems, and any regional differences (if any).]
+3.2.1 Earth stations in the frequency range 7 190-7 250 MHz

-Further information on the GSO EESS satellite systems currently recorded in the MIFR may be found in Report ITU-R SA.2488-0.
-Note that this report contains other frequency bands than the 7 190-7 250 MHz.
 Table 3 below provides technical characteristics of EESS non-GSO Earth stations in the frequency range 7 190-7 250 MHz.

 TABLE 3

-Representative EESS Earth Station Transmit Characteristics in the frequency range 7 190-7 250 MHz
+EESS Earth Station Transmit Characteristics in the frequency range 7 190-7 250 MHz